DIY stamped concrete pavers are an easy way to improve your outdoor space, for cheap – and I’ll show you how to make them!

 Using a release agent may leave you with discoloration marks, which is why I avoid it when possible.

-Also, I wrote an article about how to clean pavers, including how to clean this type of concrete paver.
+Also, you may find this article helpful after, about how to clean pavers, including how to clean this type of concrete paver.

-Step by Step Guide for How to Make Stamped Concrete Pavers
+Step by Step Guide for Making DIY Stamped Concrete Pavers

 Before starting the tutorial, it may be helpful to read my article comparing the different concrete mixes and sealers– Cement & Concrete Crafts Tests!